0sir1ss/Anubis/README.md

 ## :dart: About ##

 I was looking around online and github when I realised that there were little Python obfuscators.
 First there's [pyarmor](https://pypi.org/project/pyarmor/) but that can be deobfuscated, however it still is quite good.
 Then there's many tools like [pyminifier](https://pypi.org/project/pyminifier/) but they all do the same thing and don't provide any real protection against your code.
-Another good solution I found was this obfuscator [here](https://pyob.oxyry.com/) but purchasing it costs USD $1998.
+Another good solution I found was this obfuscator [here](https://pyob.oxyry.com/) but purchasing it costs **USD $1998**.
+Luckily I made my own version named [Carbon](https://github.com/0sir1ss/Carbon) which you can use for free.

-So I decided to create my own obfuscator, which provides a plethora of features such as junk code and custom encryption, and includes the obfuscation found at oxyry.
+Anyways, I decided to create my own obfuscator, which provides a plethora of features such as junk code and custom encryption, and includes the obfuscation found in Carbon.

-You can see the difference it makes from this source [here](https://github.com/0sir1ss/Anubis/blob/main/example/script.py) to this obfuscated one liner [here](https://github.com/0sir1ss/Anubis/blob/main/example/script-obf.py)
+You can see the difference it makes from this source [here](https://github.com/0sir1ss/Anubis/blob/main/example/script.py) to this obfuscated one liner [here](https://github.com/0sir1ss/Anubis/blob/main/example/script-obf.py) and you can see what Carbon does [here](https://github.com/0sir1ss/Carbon/blob/main/examples/script-obf.py)

 ## :sparkles: Features ##

 :heavy_check_mark: Anti Debugger - Stop the use of debuggers whilst this program is running\
 :heavy_check_mark: Junk Code - Add junk code to the program\
+:heavy_check_mark: Carbon Obfuscation - Rename classes, functions, variables and parameters along with removing comments and docstrings\
-:heavy_check_mark: Custom Encryption - A one liner which uses AES encryption\
+:heavy_check_mark: Custom Encryption - A one liner which uses custom encryption\
 :heavy_check_mark: Compile to exe with Nuitka

 ## :rocket: Technologies ##